How Long Does an HMRC R&D Enquiry Take? Timeline and What to Expect

 1. Accepts your claim in full (no change to the relief claimed)

-2. Accepts it in part (reduces the relief, you pay back some amount plus interest (and penalties))
+2. Accepts it in part (reduces the relief, you pay back some amount plus interest)

 3. Rejects it (no relief, you repay everything plus interest and penalties)